 Use of Technology

 Door-to-door selling is time-consuming, but you can do it to your advantage.
 Using the right technology makes the sales process easier.
 It helps you automate follow-ups, track, and share information with the team, and collect accurate data.
 All this happens in just a few minutes.
-Using technology can improve your sales team’s performance and help them beat competitors.
+Using technology like salesman tracking software can improve your sales team’s performance and help them beat competitors.

 Use technology like Knockio that allows you to understand and manage the area your team is struggling with.